 A.H.
-Beard mattresses are the only ones approved by the National Asthma Council of Australia and Respiratory Foundation of New Zealand to carry the Sensitive Choice blue butterfly symbol.
+Beard mattresses are the only ones approved by the National Asthma Council to carry the Sensitive Choice blue butterfly symbol.
 They help create a healthier sleep environment by providing long-term protection against dust mites and their allergens, mould and bacteria, so you can breathe and sleep easy.

 Domino by A.H.
 Beard